Luxury safari lodge collection

 Southern Africa Lodges

-Across South Africa, Botswana, Zambia and Zimbabwe, the lodge collection shifts toward river systems, private concessions, malaria-free reserves and remote wilderness camps.
-These properties expand the safari experience through space, variety and architectural approaches that are specific to the landscapes they occupy.
+Across South Africa, Botswana, Zambia and Zimbabwe, the lodge collection shifts toward river systems, private concessions and remote wilderness camps.
+Additionally, malaria-free reserves open serious wildlife travel to families and health-sensitive travellers.
+These properties expand the safari experience through space, variety and architectural approaches specific to the landscapes they occupy.

 Southern Africa Safaris